opensearch-project/project-website/_posts/2024-12-17-vscode-osd-setup.markdown

 This approach works for many use cases but doesn't allow you to debug server-side changes.
 To simplify this process, you can set up a series of launch tasks, turning server startup into a one-click operation:

 1. Start the OpenSearch server.
 2. Start the Dashboards server.
-Starting the Dashboards server requires a wait period for the server to boot up; this can be accomplished with a VS Code task to wait for a period of time.
+Starting the Dashboards server requires a wait period while the server boots up; this can be accomplished with a VS Code task that specifies to wait for a certain period of time.

 Making this task a VS Code run configuration provides the following benefits:

 * One-click OSD development server startup, eliminating the need to repeatedly use the CLI.
-* Ability to debug server-side code (for client-side code (public), you can use your preferred browser's developer tools).
+* The ability to debug server-side code (for client-side code [public], you can use your preferred browser's developer tools).

 The run configuration is presented in the following image.